Kerollmops/atom-norminette-linter/README.md

 A linter for the 42 school norm.

 ##### Some settings are present:
- - extensions that the linter will check.
+ - change extensions that the linter will check.
- - the executable path to the `42 norminette bin`.
+ - change the executable path to the `42 norminette binary`.

 #### warning !